MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-authentication.md

 - [Register the Azure AD OAuth application with the bot](#register-the-azure-ad-oauth-application-with-the-bot)
 - [Prepare the bot code](#prepare-the-bot-code)

-Once you finish, you will have a bot running locally that can respond to a few simple tasks that, in the case of the Microsoft Graph example, are checking and sending an email, or displaying who you are and who your manager is.
-You do not need to publish your bot to test the OAuth sign-in features; however, your bot will need valid Azure credentials app ID and password.
+Once you finish this article, you will have a bot that can respond to a few simple tasks that, in the case of the Microsoft Graph example, are checking and sending an email, or displaying who you are and who your manager is.
+You do not need to publish your bot to test the OAuth features; however, your bot will need valid Azure credentials app ID and password.

 ### Web Chat and Direct Line considerations